AskMeAgain/Event-Meshinery/README.md

 processing again, via the
 provided [TaskReplayFactory](modules/meshinery-core/src/main/java/io/github/askmeagain/meshinery/core/task/TaskReplayFactory.java)

-Each InputSource gives you an easy way of replaying a single event, which feeds the event back into the scheduler to work on.
+Most of the InputSource gives you an easy way of replaying a single event, which feeds the event back into the scheduler to work on.

 ### Replays of a DataContext